alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Typically referred to as _transaction indicator_ or _transaction profile dimension_<sup>pg 180</sup>.
     - Grouping of low-cardinality flags and indicators<sup>pg 180</sup>.
     - Consideration needs to be given to whether junk dimension rows created for the full Cartesian product of all combinations beforehand or create junk dimension rows as they are encountered in data<sup>pg 180</sup>.
+- Dimension attribute hierarchies
+    - Fixed depth hierarchies:
+        - Fixed set of labels, all with meaningful labels.
+Such as calendar hierarchies.
+Think of the levels as roll-ups.
+Can be represeted in a single dimension table<sup>pg 214</sup>.
+    - Slightly ragged variable depth hierarchies:
+        - Propagate attribute values down to progressively complex hierarchies<sup>pg 215</sup>.
+    - Ragged variable depth hierarchies:
+        - The classic way to represent a parent/child tree structure is by placing recursive pointers in the dimension table from each row to its parent<sup>pg 216</sup>.
+        - The solution to the problem of representing arbitrary rollup structures is to build a special kind of _bridge table_ that is independent from the primary dimension table<sup>pg 216</sup>.
+The first column in the map table is the primary key of the parent, and the second column is the primary key of the child.
+A row must be constructed from each possible parent to each possible child, including a row that connects the parent to itself<sup>pg 217</sup> The 'highest parent' flag means the particular path comes from the highest parent in the tree, the 'lowest child' flag means the particular path ends in a "leaf node".
+Bridge tables are used by constraining the dimension table, joining to the bridge table, joined to the fact table<sup>pg 217</sup>.
+        - Bridge tables can also represent partial or shared ownership, in a 'percent ownership' attribute<sup>pg 219</sup>, and accommodate slowly changing hierarchies with the addition of start and end effective date/time attribute (making sure to constrain on these attributes to prevent double-counting)<sup>pg 220</sup>.
+        - An alternative approach is a pathstring attribute or 'modified preordered tree traversal' in the dimension table, but become complex if there are thousands of nodes in a tree, and difficult to maintain if hierarchy is changed<sup>pg 222</sup>.
+        - Disadvantages of bridge tables: require more ETL work to set up and more work when querying<sup>pg 223</sup>.
+        - Advantages of bridge tables: alternative rollup structures can be selected at query time, shared ownership rollups, time varying ragged hierarchies, limited impact if a SCD, limited impact when tree structure is changed<sup>pg 223</sup>.

 ### Kimball's DW/BI Architecture